-- 1. Release moves are allowed but must not pass above extended arm level. - Clarification: If the release move passes above the bases' extended arm level, it will be considered a toss and/or dismount, and must follow the appropriate "Toss" and/or "Dismount" rules.
+1. Release moves are allowed but must not exceed extended arm level.

+Clarification: If the release move passes above the bases' extended arm level, it will be considered a toss and/or dismount, and must follow the appropriate "Toss" and/or "Dismount" rules.
 To determine the height of a release move, at the highest point of the release, the distance from the hips to the extended arms of the bases will be used to determine the height of the release.
-If that distance is greater than the length of the top person's legs, it will be considered a toss or dismount and must follow the appropriate "Toss" or "Dismount" rules. - 2.
-Release moves may not land in an inverted position.
+If that distance is greater than the length of the top person's legs, it will be considered a toss or dismount and must follow the appropriate "Toss" or "Dismount" rules.

+- 2. Release moves may not land in an inverted position.
 Releasing from inverted to non-inverted positions is not allowed. - 3.
 Release moves must start at waist level or below and must be caught at prep level or below. - 4.
 Release moves that land in a non-upright position must have three (3) catchers for a multi-based stunt and two (2) catchers for a single based stunt. - 5.
 Release moves are restricted to one (1) skill/trick and zero (0) twists.
 Only skills performed during the release attribute to the 1 skill/trick and 0 twists limitation.
-Therefore, placement to an immediate body position would not be considered a skill. - Exception: Log/barrel rolls may twist up to one rotation and must land in a cradle, or flat and horizontal (e.g. flat back or prone) body position. - Clarification: Single based log rolls must have two catchers.
+Therefore, placement to an immediate body position would not be considered a skill.

+Exception: Log/barrel rolls may twist up to one rotation and must land in a cradle, or a flat and horizontal body position (e.g. flat back or prone).

+Clarification: Single based log rolls must have two catchers.
 Multi-based log rolls must have three catchers.

-- 6. Release moves must return to original bases. - Clarification: An individual may not land on the performing surface without assistance. - Exception 1: See Level 3 Dismount "C". - Exception 2: Dismounting single based stunts with multiple top persons. - 7.
+- 6. Release moves must return to original bases, unless the original base(s) are not physically capable of catching the release move as designated.
+Clarification: An individual may not land on the performing surface without assistance.Exception 1: See Median Division Dismount "C".
+Exception 2: Dismounting single based stunts with multiple top persons. - 7.
 Helicopters are not allowed. - 8.
 Release moves may not intentionally travel. - 9.
 Release moves may not pass over, under or through other stunts, pyramids or individuals. - 10.
-Top persons in separate release moves may not come in contact with each other. - Exception: Dismounting single based stunts with multiple top persons.
+Top persons in separate release moves may not come in contact with each other.
+Exception: Dismounting single based stunts with multiple top persons.

-K. Median Stunts - Inversions
+K. Median Division Stunts - Inversions